 The comparison of the feeding operations between rice liquor residues and/or compound feeds shows that rice liquor residues contributed in lowering the feeding cost.
-The feed management of farmers A and D with rice liquor residues, compound feeds, and rice bran showed a higher feed cost efficiency to increased body weight relationship than those of farmers C and D who used only compound feeds and rice bran.
-The comparison among farmers who operate breeding and/or fattening revealed that an integrated management of both can contribute to a decrease in piglet costs for fattening.
-The total cost of breeding sows by feeding them with rice liquor residues can produce piglets at lower cost per piglet than the purchasing price per piglet in the local pig market.
+The feed management of farmers A and D with rice liquor residues, compound feeds, and rice bran showed a higher feed cost efficiency to increased body weight relationship than those of farmers C and E who used only compound feeds and rice bran.
+Comparing farmers who deal with breeding and/or fattening operations revealed that an integrated management of both can contribute to a decrease in piglet costs for fattening.
+The total cost of breeding sows by feeding them with rice liquor residues can produce piglets at a lower cost than the purchasing price in the market, which includes the margin of breeders and middlemen.
 As a result, the initial fattening cost can decrease, and it can contribute to the decrease in the total cost.
 Additionally, breeding can generate income from piglet sales.